antoh00/bookstore/README.md

 # Complete Book Store Rest API

-This project was given for selecting students for the first stage of Ingress Microservices BootCamp
+This project was given for selecting students for the first stage of Ingress Microservices BootCamp.
+Each endpoint from task is covered in this documentation.

 # Usage